sagemath/sagewiki_to_gh-2022-10-10/SageWiki.md

 = About this wiki =

 '''Editing the wiki.'''
 Page editing uses the MoinMoin syntax.
 To edit the wiki, log in using your [[http://trac.sagemath.org/sage_trac/|sage-trac]] account.
 Getting an account involves convincing a human by email that you not a spammer.

-Note -- wikis are ''not'' written in HTML.
-Use the GUI Mode (in Firefox) or read the wiki help links at the top.

 '''License and Copyright.'''
 Contributions to the [[http://www.sagemath.org/|Sage]] wiki and to the [[http://doc.sagemath.org|Sage documentation]] are licensed under the [[http://creativecommons.org/licenses/by-sa/3.0/|Creative Commons 3.0 BY-SA license]].
 By contributing, you agree to place your contribution under that license.